esherm/geneTherapyPatientReportMaker/README.md

 GTSP0309-4,GTSP0309
 ```

+* only `sampleName`, `GTSP` are necessary,
+* there could be more columns, but the extra columns are ignored,
-* the GTSPxxxx names must correspond to the same patient
+* the GTSPxxxx names must correspond to the same patient,
-* the GTSPxxxx names must be in the `specimen_management` database
+* the GTSPxxxx names must be in the `specimen_management` database,
 * all sites should be computed based on one reference genome.

 # Output